After EU loss, Macron bets on snap elections in France – DW – 06/11/2024

 So the French president, known for his confidence, grand visions and flamboyant turn of speech, chose to go on the offensive and try to win back French hearts and minds.

-"Macron believes he can defy the polls by confronting France with a stark choice between the pro-EU, pro-Ukraine & centrist status quo vs. the existential risk of a far-right government which remains viscerally anti-European and has a history of […] worship and support for [Russian President Vladimir Putin]," argued analyst Rahman.
+"Macron believes he can defy the polls by confronting France with a stark choice between the pro-EU, pro-Ukraine & centrist status quo versus the existential risk of a far-right government which remains viscerally anti-European and has a history of … worship and support for [Russian President Vladimir Putin]," EU analyst Rahman argued.

 Did Macron look to Spain for inspiration?

-The French president may well be taking a leaf from the book of Spanish Prime Minister Pedro Sanchez, who last year staked his career in snap elections that went in his favor.
+The French president may well be following in the footsteps of Spanish Prime Minister Pedro Sanchez, who last year staked his career on snap elections that went his way.

-The center-left incumbent defied expectations and emerged last July with a left-wing coalition with a narrow majority, seeing off contenders from the center and far right.
+The center-left incumbent defied expectations and emerged last July with a narrow majority in a left-wing coalition, seeing off contenders from the center and far right.

 But Zerka pointed out that if the move backfires for Macron, the winners will be Le Pen and her 28-year-old successor Bardella, who are currently in a very strong position.